Table of contents

 • Visited the brand’s Facebook page to check customer comments

-• Finally visited the website directly to complete your purchase
+• Finally, visited the website directly to complete your purchase

-In this increasingly common scenario, which of these channels should receive credit for the eventual sale?
-Was it the Instagram ad that created initial awareness?
-The email that provided the motivating promotion?
-The retargeting that kept the brand top-of-mind?
-Or the direct website visit where the conversion actually happened?
-Attribution models help answer these complex questions by providing frameworks for understanding the relative contribution of each touchpoint.
+In this increasingly common scenario, which of these marketing channels should get credit for the sale?
+Was it the LinkedIn ad that created awareness?
+The email that convinced you to buy?
+Or the retargeting ad that reminded you of the product?

 Why is attribution important in advertising?